AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

 .. role:: ada(code)
    :language: ada

-This chapter presents useful compiler options for the GNAT compiler including examples of how to use them.
+This chapter presents useful options for the GNAT compiler including examples of how to use them.

-Expanded source-code
+Expanded source code
 --------------------

-GNAT provides a command-line option to generate an expanded form of a source-code file.
-You can use this to analyze what operations are used by the source-code.
+GNAT provides a command-line option to generate an expanded form of a source file.
+You can use this to analyze what operations are used by the source code.

 Let's start with a simple example: